Qumulo/docs/supermicro.md

-# Qumulo on Supermicro Getting Started Guide
+# Qumulo on Supermicro All-NVMe Getting Started Guide
-Welcome to Qumulo on Supermicro.
+Welcome to Qumulo on Supermicro All-NVMe.
 This guide is intended for system administrators, professional service providers, and colleagues in your organization who are responsible for installing and configuring server hardware.

 This guide includes quick-reference diagrams for Supermicro A+ WIO 1114S-WN10RT All-NVMe nodes and cluster architecture diagrams, an explanation of node LEDs, and a diagram of drive slots and PCIe mapping.
 The guide walks you through racking and wiring your nodes, installing Qumulo Core on your nodes, and creating a Qumulo cluster.
 The [Appendix](#appendix) contains the currently known behavior of Supermicro nodes and technical specifications.